Skip to content

 No water is consumed in the actual fabrication process.
 There's water in the cooling channels to keep the temperature of the moulds under control, but it's pumped around in a closed loop.
 That means water coming from the machine is used to heat up the facility and directed back to the machine again.

-The whole factory takes in 1544 m3 of water per year from the municipal supply for personal use (toilets and showers), cleaning, and the maintenance of the cooling channels.
-790 m3 evaporates and 754 m3 is discharged as clean water to the drain.
+In 2024, 2223 m3 of water has been used at the factory from the municipal supply for personal use (toilets and showers), cleaning, and the maintenance of the cooling channels. [per Dopper Original bottle ca. 0,09m3 is used] Some water evaporates during this process.
+In 2024, ca. 1350 m3 water has been discharged from the factory to a municipal sewage system close by for primary and secondary treatment.
 The production takes place in a low-water stress zone, so the water use does not impact the local environment.

 Dopper Steel/Insulated